 Apple's CEO Tim Cook has apologised to Chinese consumers after state media accused the technology giant of "arrogance", double standards, and of "throwing its weight around" with regards to its customer service and returns policies.

 Boeing and China Eastern Airlines have celebrated the delivery of the 1,000th Boeing airplane for China, one of the world's "most dynamic markets for commercial airplanes".

 Qantas Airways has won final approval from Australia's competition watchdog for its partnership with Emirates.

 Taiwanese contract electronics manufacturer Hon Hai Precision Industry has posted record quarterly profits helped by growing demand for iPhones and iPads.

 China is set to become the world's biggest online market with online sales forecast to exceed $420 billion annually by 2020.

-Manufacturing activity in China expanded at its slowest rate in five months in February, official data showed Friday.
+Manufacturing activity in China picked up speed in March after expanding at its slowest pace in four months in February, an initial HSBC survey has shown.

 China's Suntech Power, one of the world's biggest solar-panel makers, has gone bust.

 It is often said that you either love it or hate it but New Zealanders clearly have a passion for Marmite - the spread they affectionately call 'black gold'.